Midwestern Criminal Justice Association

 STUDENT POSTER COMPETITION

 Undergraduate and graduate students are encouraged to participate in the poster competition at the Annual Conference.
 Awards will be given in each division.
-Entries are limited to students who are first author on the poster (though faculty may co-author). .
-Students interested in entering the Student Poster Competition must indicate so by noting on their abstract submission or informing the registration table upon check-in at the conference.
+Entries are limited to students who are first author on the poster (though faculty may co-author).
+Students interested in entering the Student Poster Competition must indicate so by completing this submission form.

 • Students may compete in both the paper and poster competition.